albertoecf/llm_inferece/docs/fast_inference_with_mk1.md

 ## Implement FastAPI

 We start by initializing the FastAPI application and defining the necessary routes: for health status, statistics, and text generation.
 The `/generate` endpoint processes requests for text generation based on the provided payload.
-Check source code for /heatlh and /stats
+Check source code for `/heatlh` and `/stats`.

-The following code simply creates a Modal application called "mk1-endpoint-backend" using a specified image.
+The following code creates a Modal application called "mk1-endpoint-backend" using a specified image.
 [Read more](https://modal.com/docs/reference/modal.Stub#modalstub)

 ````
 stub = modal.Stub(